 Higher education comes with a big price-tag, which most students can’t afford right off the bat.
 So, they take out loans in order to make it to class and get their degrees, then end up saddled with thousands in debt after graduation.
 It’s an all-too-common problem.
+In this article, we discuss different ways you can get rid of student loan debt in Ontario.

 The problem is that graduates looking for student debt help will meet some roadblocks with consumer proposals and bankruptcy filings.
 There are specific guidelines for Student Loans.
 If you don’t meet those guidelines, you can’t use these relief methods.